 | Text editing | Inline text editor | Full block editor with rich formatting |

-| Template system | MailPoet-specific templates | Block-based email templates |
+| Template system | MailPoet-specific templates | Block-based email patterns |

 | WooCommerce products | Limited product widgets | Full suite of WooCommerce product blocks |